Jackson 5 Christmas Album

 In the US, the album was released on CD in 1986.
 In 2003, Universal Motown re-released the album as part of their 20th Century Masters - The Christmas Collection series.
 This version of the album was remastered and included the Michael Jackson solo song "Little Christmas Tree" as a bonus track (from the various artists compilation A Motown Christmas, originally released in 1973).
-In 2009, the album was once again re-released as Ultimate Christmas Collection, with Christmas greetings from four of the band members, remixes, and a medley of songs from the album.
+In 2009, an expanded version of the album was released under the title Ultimate Christmas Collection.
+This version includes remixes, spoken word Christmas greetings from each member of the Jackson 5, and a medley of the songs from the original version of the album.

 Release

 The release of Jackson 5 Christmas Album in October 1970 marked the end of a successful year for the band.
 Three albums were released by the group, with ABC in May and Third Album in September, with a tour running from May to December.
 The group recreated a similar feat the following year, with Maybe Tomorrow hitting record stores in April, the Goin' Back to Indiana soundtrack in September, and a greatest hits collection in December, with a tour which ran from January to August.
 In addition, Michael Jackson's solo debut single "Got to Be There", also hit the music stands in October, with the complete album of the same name coming out in January 1972.